Reading time: 17 mins

-When traveling to a new country, we want to know the whens, the whys, the hows, and the whats before we travel so that we can be as prepared as possible.
+When traveling to the best South American countries to visit, we want to know the whens, the whys, the hows, and the whats before we travel so that we can be as prepared as possible.
 In this article, we have gathered all of the information you’ll ever need to know before traveling to the Galapagos Islands and Ecuador.

 If you are only traveling as a tourist, then the answer is no!
 As you go through Ecuadorian customs in the airport, you will receive a free 90-day tourist permit.
 Just make sure that your passport is valid (more on that below), and you can enjoy three months in this beautiful country!

 For example, if you are coming into Ecuador on the 1st of January and leaving on the 7th of January, then your passport must still be valid six months after the 7th of January.
 Otherwise, you risk not being able to enter Ecuador, so be extra careful!